brc7/brc7.github.io/_posts/2021-08-31-Taylor-Series-Inverse.md

 Here, $$w$$ is a parameter to the function that - for simplicity - we will set to be equal to 4 and expand about $$x = 1$$.
 In practice, $$w$$ is a tunable parameter so it was important that we be able to find the inverse easily for many choices of $$w$$.

 I ran the Sympy code to generate an approximation for this curve, and I obtained the following results.
-There are a few interesting results:
+There are a few interesting points:
 1. The recursive procedure successfully found a Taylor series for our inverse function.
 2. Additional terms only improve the approximation inside a narrow region of convergence.
 In practice, this means that we want to use low-order approximations (at least in this case).